highcharts/highcharts/docs/dashboards/highcharts-component.md

 3. Now you have loaded all required files, so you should define the cell `cell: 'dashboard-col-0'`, where the component should be created.

-4. Declare the all of the charts options in the `chartOptions` object.
+4. Declare the [type of chart](https://www.highcharts.com/docs/chart-and-series-types/chart-types) and all of the charts options in the `chartOptions` object.
 For the full set of available options, see the [Highcharts API](https://api.highcharts.com/highcharts/)

 ```js